 THE MIND: The Rational Knowing Center

 The Mind is the most abstract center, the most disconnected from concrete reality.
-The Mind has the most ability to go into the past or future, to imagine and create things outside of, and often contrary to reality.
+The Mind has the most ability to go into the past or future, to imagine and create things outside of, and sometimes contrary to reality.
 We often think of our Mind as the most grounded and clear, the most able to pierce through to truth and reality.
-This is not always true, especially for the Mind which is the most dominant over our other five parts, and thus the most detached from the wisdom and information which can come through them.
+This is not always true, especially when the Mind dominants our other five parts.
 When the mind is over-dominant, our other parts can shrink and become more dormant.
-Even our bodies, which is the most obvious and concrete of our Three Knowing Centers can become obscured when the Mind Center is over-dominant.

 The Mind is good at creating theories around reality.
-It is very creative, and able to lead to many good truths, when focused in a good way.
+It is very creative, and able to lead to many good truths, when focused properly.
 When the mind is the most open to a wide variety of experiences through all Six Centers, it can form good ideas about reality, which can lead to good discoveries.
 The Mind has its own form of intuition and feelings.
 In connection with the other Centers, it can come to many good conclusions about the world in connection to others and God.
-In separation from the other centers, the Mind has the most ability to conceive of the person as a closed system.
-The Mind is the most dominated by the desire for control and independence.

 THE HEART: The Feeling/Connection Knowing Center

 The function of the HEART KNOWING CENTER is connection through empathy.